RishikeshMagar/RishikeshMagar.github.io/_pages/includes/intro.md

+About Me

-I am currently working as a Machine Learning Scientist at Deep Learning Therapeutics.
+Hi, I'm a Machine Learning Scientist at Deep Learning Therapeutics.
+My work involves creating new models to help find drugs.